Before Travelers United, travelers had no focused advocate in Washington. Today, travel has changed for the better and it is still changing.

 Cruise Line Activities

 - Cruise passenger Bill of Rights developed.
-Helped draft legislation to create a cruise line bill of rights and protect cruise passengers from crime outside the territorial waters of the U.S. Action is still pending in the House Transportation and Infrastructure Committee.
+Helped draft legislation to create a cruise line bill of rights and protect cruise passengers from crime outside the territorial waters of the US.
+The effort is still pending.

 - Partnered with the National Association of Railroad Passengers (NARP) to extend the consumer voice in matters rail-related and bring NARP members into the conversation in all travel-related matters.